beemorris/beemorris.github.io/_pages/about.md

   - /about.html
 ---

-I am a full-time contract employee at TELUS International.
-I am collaborating on NLP research and with product teams for Grammarly.
+I am a full-time contract employee at TELUS International AI Data Solutions, contributing to NLP research and collaborating with product teams at Grammarly to annotate content and perform data quality control.
+I also provide feedback to the analytical linguists on annotation guidelines.

 I am currently interested in transitioning into project management positions related to linguistics and technology.